 The technician’s time is valuable, and when they have to spend an hour or two waiting, the company suffers a measurable drop in efficiency.
 Even after the pumping is complete, the technicians are often caught up with additional work because of the flood – repairing copper wiring damaged by corrosion, for instance – before they can complete the regular maintenance tasks.

 The telco company therefore wants to install an early warning flooding system so that this challenge can be more proactively managed, with technicians being able to react more quickly and complete their maintenance tasks before being forced to wait for a pump.
 Unfortunately, the benefits of this plan of action are difficult to quantify, as it’s unknown whether it would make up for the expense of installation.
 In order to determine this, the telco company needs something that simulates what would happen were flood-induced tasks removed from the equation.

 An AI application can do that.
 By using a predictive model, the AI software is able to quantify how much time (and capital) the telco would likely save by managing flooding proactively.
 After analysis, it’s discovered that installing the early warning system would be a net gain to the telco company.
 The early warning system is implemented, the company’s uptime is improved and the overall business efficiency is increased.
 This AI-driven predictive model gives them the confidence to invest in a system, rather than risking capital expenditure only to discover the flooding was not the root cause of extended maintenance time.

 These are just a select few applications of AI and Machine Learning in business.
 Ultimately, its use comes down to one overriding goal: removing business inefficiencies.
 Whether that’s automating operations or informing high level strategy through accurate predictions, AI in business can be the difference between stagnation and success.

-Download our free whitepaper to the right to learn more about AI models.
+Download our free whitepaper below to learn more about AI models.